riteshbangal/GeektrustChallenges/README.md

  *  Success (vehicle and orbit information) or failure message.

+> Assumption:

+ *	Details for source and destination, can't be same.
+As road could be two ways.
-> Assumption: Unit of speed limit of an orbit and vechicle's speed should be same.
+ *  Unit of speed limit of an orbit and vechicle's speed should be same.
 Default unit is megamiles/hour.